The Stability of Low-Rank Matrix Reconstruction: a Constrained Singular Value View: Introduction

-This work is in parallel with our previous work on the stability study of sparse signal reconstruction.
-In \cite{tang2010cmsv}, we demonstrated that the $\ell_1$-constrained minimal singular value ($\ell_1$-CMSV) of a measurement matrix quantifies the stability of sparse signal reconstruction.
-Several important random measurement ensembles are shown to have $\ell_1$-CMSVs bounded away from zero with reasonable number of measurements.
-More importantly, we designed several algorithms to compute the $\ell_1$-CMSV of any given measurement matrix.

 In the current work, we define the $\ell_*$-constrained minimal singular value ($\ell_*$-CMSV) of a linear operator to measure the stability of low-rank matrix reconstruction.
-A large class of random linear operators are also shown to have $\ell_*$-CMSVs bounded away from zero.
-The analysis for random linear operators acting on matrix space is more challenging.
-We need to employ advanced tools from geometrical functional analysis and empirical processes.
-The computational aspect of $\ell_*$-CMSV is left to future work.
+By employing advanced tools from geometrical functional analysis and empirical processes, we show that a large class of random linear operators have $\ell_*$-CMSVs bounded away from zero.
+We also derive a fixed point characterization of the $\ell_*$-CMSV.

-Several works in literature also address the problem of low-rank matrix reconstruction.
-Recht \emph{et.al.} study the recovery of $X$ in model \eqref{intro:model} in the noiseless setting \cite{recht2007mbp}.
+Several works in the literature also address the problem of low-rank matrix reconstruction.
+Recht \emph{et.al.} study the recovery of $X$ in model \eqref{intro:model} in the noiseless setting \cite{Recht2010Nuclear}.
 The matrix restricted isometry property (mRIP) is shown to guarantee exact recovery of $X$ subject to the measurement constraint $\A(X) = \y$.
 Cand\'{e}s \emph{et.al.} consider the noisy problem and analyze the reconstruction performance of several convex relaxation algorithms \cite{candes2009lowrank}.
 The techniques used in this paper for deriving the error bounds in terms of $\ell_*$-CMSV draw ideas from \cite{candes2009lowrank}.
-Our bounds are more concise and are expected to be tighter.
-In both works \cite{recht2007mbp} and \cite{candes2009lowrank}, several important random measurement ensembles are shown to have the matrix restricted isometry constant (mRIC) bounded away from zero for reasonably large $m$.
-Our procedures for establishing the parallel results for the $\ell_*$-CMSV are significantly different from those in \cite{recht2007mbp} and \cite{candes2009lowrank}.
-By analogy to the $\ell_1$-CMSV, we expect that the $\ell_*$-CMSV is computationally more amenable than the mRIC \cite{tang2010cmsv}.
+In both works \cite{Recht2010Nuclear} and \cite{candes2009lowrank}, several important random measurement ensembles are shown to have the matrix restricted isometry constant (mRIC) close to zero for reasonably large $m$.
+Our procedures for establishing the parallel results for the $\ell_*$-CMSV are significantly different from those in \cite{Recht2010Nuclear} and \cite{candes2009lowrank}.
+In particular, for correlated Gaussian operators, we show that the mRIC might fail with high probability while the $\ell_*$-CMSV is still well controlled.